 - Its organizational format (e.g., a two-day workshop involving Departments X and Y; a research trip to library Z in Guatemala; a course that requires teleconferencing resources), including, where relevant, names of key participants and those administratively responsible for its execution;

 - Anticipated expenses, in the form of a budget with cost estimates of each line item.
 Please work with your department’s fiscal administrator on your budget.
-If appropriate, departments or programs may hire graduate students to help administer the initiative at $15/hour.
 Please note the award range/limit for each category.
+The award will not cover equipment costs, book subventions, or costs to hire research assistants.
 If the amount requested from the Clay Endowment is less than the total project budget, please indicate how the remaining expenses will be covered and/or any additional awards received in support of the project.

 Institutional Review Board Approval: Many research projects require approval by one of the University’s Institutional Review Boards.
-If your project is selected for funding, you will be informed whether or not your project requires IRB approval.
-For more information on the IRB, we encourage applicants to watch the presentation: http://www.virginia.edu/vpr/irb/learningshots/Undergraduate_Research/pla...
+Please make sure your project has IRB approval before applying for this grant.
+For more information on the IRB, we encourage applicants whose project may be using human subjects to review the IRB website carefully to determine if you will require IRB approval for your project: http://www.virginia.edu/vpr/irb/.

-Questions: If you have any questions about submitting an application, please contact Ms. Mieke Zylstra (email@example.com).
-Academic queries should be directed to Professor Debjani Ganguly (firstname.lastname@example.org).
+Questions: If you have any questions about submitting an application, please contact Anne Gilliam, IHGC Administrator (email@example.com).
+Academic queries should be directed to Professor Debjani Ganguly, IHGC Director (firstname.lastname@example.org).